 Runners, athletes, and active people of all ages (including those who work on their feet) are particularly vulnerable, but you don’t have to be constantly on the move to suffer an injury.
 An awkward step off a curb or accidentally stepping on a sharp object can do a lot of damage, too.

 Foot and ankle injuries should always be considered serious matters.
-Without prompt care, even injuries that start out as dull aches can develop into much more serious and long-lasting concerns.
+Without prompt care from an experienced Nassau County foot & ankle specialist, even injuries that start out as dull aches can develop into much more serious and long-lasting concerns.

 What Should You Do When You Injure Your Foot?